-Meet the most successful biotech companies in Belgium, a small country that makes a huge contribution to the European biotech industry.
+Meet the most successful biotech companies in Belgium, a small country that makes a huge contribution to the biotech industry.

 With over 140 operating biotech companies and a solid network of renowned universities and research institutes, the Belgium biotech industry is a flourishing ecosystem.
 Despite its small size, Belgium represents nearly a quarter of the European biotech market value, racing ahead of countries like Denmark, Germany, and Spain.

 The country’s strong track record is acknowledged globally, with several Belgian biotechs having been acquired by larger companies in recent years.
 Two prominent examples are Sanofi’s acquisition of Ablynx for €3.9B and TiGenix’s takeover by Japanese pharma giant Takeda for €520M.

 With Belgium spearheading European biotech, we have consulted biotech industry experts in the country to compile a list of successful biotech companies in Belgium, with a focus on their innovations and achievements.
 The companies are listed in alphabetical order.